hidu/cmd2http/README.md

 ##build
 use build.sh to compile,dest file is in the dest subdir
-windows users should by use the <b>cygwin</b>,because i use zip command to embed resource files(js and css).
+windows users should by use the <b>cygwin</b>,because i used zip command to embed resource files(js and css) into the binary file.

 or you can download the binary here <http://pan.baidu.com/s/1ntuhNSH>